datastaxdevs/workshop-sql-to-nosql-migration/README.md

 [![Open in Gitpod](https://img.shields.io/badge/Gitpod-Open--in--Gitpod-blue?logo=gitpod)](https://gitpod.io/#https://github.com/datastaxdevs/workshop-sql-to-nosql-migration)

 ### ✅ 4a.
 Get your secure connect bundle
-We're going to need a secure connect bundle to talk to our Astra database with an external app.
+We're going to need a secure connect bundle to talk to our Astra DB instance with an external app.
 The bundle contains all of the information about where our cluster is up on the cloud and how to securly connect.
 After you launched GitPod you may have noticed a prompt asking you for your `Token`.

 ![Screen Shot 2021-04-07 at 9 33 16 PM](https://user-images.githubusercontent.com/23346205/113955083-12971f00-97e9-11eb-8110-a5a7db1b9c83.png)